SuperOfficeDocs/superoffice-docs/docs/apps/app-store.md

 # The App Store marketplace

-The SuperOffice App Store is where SuperOffice customers find and buy applications that expand their CRM solution to solve relevant business needs.
+The SuperOffice App Store is where SuperOffice customers find and buy applications that expand their CRM solutions to solve relevant business needs.

 Customers can browse the store to find a range of applications made available from both SuperOffice and our partners.